intomg1990/intomg1990/README.md

 - 👋 Hi, I’m @intomg1990
-- 👀 I’m interested in chemistry, physics and computer science.
+- 👀 I’m interested in chemistry, physics, computer science and finance.
-- 🌱 I’m currently improving my skills in Machine Learning and C++ programming.
+- 🌱 I’m currently applying Machine Learning in the financial market.
 - 💞️ I’m looking to collaborate on projects on Machine Learning.
 - 📫 How to reach me girotto.matheus@gmail.com